Celeriac In Olive Oil With Quince and Orange

 Celeriac is probably one of the least popular vegetables, next to okra.
 Ok may be not that unpopular; nothing can beat okra.
 So when you are not sure if your guests like it or not, it is a little risky to serve when one thirds of the people I know don't like it; a big mistake if you ask me.
 And this is the recipe to change their minds because in no other recipe that I know of, does it taste better.
 If you already are a celeriac fan and looking for a change, this is also the way to go.
 Cooking it with the juice of orange instead of just water is like magic.

-Celeriac with Quince and Orange Juice, Served with Basil
+Celeriac With Quince and Orange Juice

 - 1 celeriac